- Published on

 /Users/jack/Library/Developer/Xcode/DerivedData/illama-awmdfasbxliudhfcqcjkysgxwrpo/Build/Products/Release-iphoneos/iLlama.app/Assets.car

-• find some way to get actool to compile the asset catalog without erroring out
+to compile the asset catalog without erroring out - run

 Anyway, writing a quick little program reveals that DYLD_INTERPOSE works (see our earlier blog on fishhooking for the first reference to it).